 Leading oil and gas companies are using technology to improve their decision-making process.
 They are able to tap new resources, increase recovery rates, and reduce environmental impact with the help of new and upcoming technology.

 Since the oil and gas industry is a major consumer of energy and water resources, they are subject to stringent environmental standards.
 This makes them restrategize their extraction, production, and distribution methods to maintain or obtain a license to operate.
 There is also the challenge of ensuring transparency in the environmental management of their processes.
 In countries like China, water has become a critical issue along with air pollution.
-So, in such countries, environmental standards are particularly strict for the oil and gas industry.
+So, in such countries, environmental standards are unusually strict for the oil and gas industry.

-Increasing age of the workforce
+Increasing Age of the Workforce

 One of the daunting challenges for the oil and gas industry is the increase in the aging workforce.
-Today, there are many oil and gas companies that have large segments of their workforce who are going to retire in the next few years.
+Today, many oil and gas companies have large segments of their workforce who are going to retire in the next few years.
 With their retirement, there will be a gap in the workforce, which needs to be filled.
 So, the oil and gas companies will have to recruit new employees and contractors who are expected to be less experienced and unacquainted with the facility.
-Therefore, an aging workforce accompanied with a boom in oil and gas sector is building up challenges for the oil and gas companies in the areas of recruitment, training, and retention.
+Therefore, an aging workforce accompanied by a boom in the oil and gas sector is building up challenges for the oil and gas companies in the areas of recruitment, training, and retention.